pvdz/preval/tests/cases/normalize/continue/func_clone.md

 ## Todos triggered

-- Support referencing this builtin in isFree: $
+- (todo) Support referencing this builtin in isFree: $

 ## Globals